sergio-sastre/AndroidUiTestingUtils/README.md

 5. Dark mode / Day-Night mode
 6. Display size

-🗞️ Moreover, it provides support for **cross-library** & **shared screenshot testing** i.e. same test running either on device or on JVM.
-Find out more under [cross-library screenshot tests](#cross-library-screenshot-tests)

-You can find out why verifying our design under such configurations is important in this blog post:
+Wondering why verifying our design under these configurations is important?
+I've got you covered:

 🎨 [Design a pixel perfect Android app](https://sergiosastre.hashnode.dev/design-a-pixel-perfect-android-app-with-screenshot-testing)
 </br></br>

+## Executable examples
-For examples of usage of this library in combination with Shot and Dropshots, check the following
+For examples of usage of this library in combination with Shot, Dropshots & Roborazzi, check the following
 repo:

 📸 [Android screenshot testing playground](https://github.com/sergio-sastre/Android-screenshot-testing-playground)
 </br></br>

+## Future development
 In the near future, there are plans to also support, among others:

 1. Dynamic colors (via TestRule)